apple/foundationdb/design/Commit/How a commit is done in FDB.md

 ### Post Resolution section

 * The proxy waits until the local batch number is current

+### TLog section
-* The proxy will update the metadata keys and calculate which storage servers are affected
+* The proxy updates the metadata keys and attaches corresponding storage servers' tags to all mutations.
-* The proxy then waits until the commit version is current, i.e. only those commits in the MVCC window should be processed.
+* The proxy then waits until the commit version is current, i.e. the proxy's committed version is catching up with the commit version of the batch and these two versions are within the MVCC window.
 * The proxy pushs the commit data to TLog
 * TLog waits the commit version to current, then persist the commit.

-### TLog section

 * Wait until *all* TLogs returns the transaction result.

 ### Reply section

-* The proxy will update the master its commit version
+* The proxy updates the master with the committed version for next GRV request at the master.
 * Reply the result to the client, base on the result from the resolver.

 ## Tracking the process using `g_traceBatch`

 `g_traceBatch` can be used for querying the transactions and commits.
-A typical query string:
+A typical query string for Splunk is:

 ```
-index=iffdb LogGroup=loggroup Type=location Location=location
+LogGroup=loggroup Type=type Location=location
 ```

 The format of `location` is, in general, `<source_file_name>.<function/actor name>.<log information>`, e.g.